tylermcginnis/airr-react/README.md

 ## Airr Components life-cycles

-Airr library provides easy to implement app views life-cycles methods.
+Airr library provides easy to implement app views and life-cycles methods.

-When you are dealing with app development you have to deal with many tasks before or after certain view is activated and animated into the screen.
+When you are dealing with app development, you have to deal with many tasks before or after certain view are activated and animated onto the screen.

-Like Reacts `componentDidMount` method, Airr provides self explanatory methods that can be used by Components that extends `ViewWrapper` and `SceneWrapper` components.
+Like React's `componentDidMount` method, Airr provides self explanatory methods that can be used by components that extend `ViewWrapper` and `SceneWrapper` components.
 These methods are:

 *   `viewBeforeActivation`
 *   `viewAfterActivation`